 (As part of an online course I took… Yes, I was investing in myself even then, when I was broke af.
 How can I ask you to do the same with me if I don’t practice what I preach?)

 “My biggest worry at this point is the upcoming bar exam.
 I will never feel optimized, but I can focus on practice now that I’ve built foundation of theoretical knowledge the past 2 months.”

 Building “theoretical knowledge” for 2 months and NOW you’re going to try to use it?
-At least you have a whole week until the exam, right??? smh @ this fool 🤡
+At least you have a whole week until the exam, right???
+I want to sue myself 🤡

-Given that even I was thinking like the average bar taker at one point, I don’t blame anyone for acting on their fear as a bar taker.
+Given that I myself was thinking like the average bar taker at one point, I don’t blame anyone for acting on their fear as a bar taker.

 Making mistakes is normal, and it’s better to make them sooner rather than later… If not now, if not a week before the exam, then before your next attempt.

 Fortunately, I was able to overcome the curse on my second attempt at the bar exam.
-I was trying and doing and experimenting like a man with nothing to lose (even though I had plenty to lose).
+I was trying and doing and experimenting like someone with nothing to lose (even though I had plenty to lose).
 You can’t be doing ordinary things to achieve the extraordinary.

 The way to overcome it and make real progress is to MOVE.
 Don’t just fucking sit there staring at the pages.
 The best way to remember is to DO.